-HBO says the limited series will return in June, but the exact date has not been announced.
+HBO says the limited series will return on June 9.

 Most of the Monterey, Calif., moms and their families are set to return for the sophomore season.
 Lead actresses Reese Witherspoon, Nicole Kidman and Shailene Woodley will all be back, along with supporting cast members Laura Dern, Zoë Kravitz, Adam Scott and James Tupper.
 Even though his character died at the end of season one, Alexander Skarsgård, who won an Emmy and Golden Globe for his role, could make a return appearance — presumably in a flashback?